src-d/guide/developer-community/tech-talks.md

 From each speaker, we'll need to collect a __Bio, Picture, Title & Abstract__ in order to build the website.

-If the speaker is not based at where the talk takes place, we'll need to start organizing his/her trip asap so that we avoid expensive last minute tickets & hotels.
+If the speaker is not based where the talk takes place, we'll need to start organizing his/her trip asap so that we avoid expensive last minute tickets & hotels.

 Email copy: